The Miracle (album): "Khashoggi's Ship"

 "Khashoggi's Ship" was started by Mercury with all four band members contributing to the lyrics and music.
 The song is about famous billionaire Adnan Khashoggi and a ship (the Nabila, now Kingdom 5KR) that he owned at the time and was one of the largest private yachts in the world.
 On the album, this track segues from "Party", to which it has a very similar lyrical theme.
 The song served as the reference to the name of the Khashoggi character in the We Will Rock You musical.

 "The Miracle"

-"The Miracle" is one of the most complex songs from the band's latter years.
+"The Miracle" is one of the most complex songs from the band's later years.
 Mercury and Deacon co-wrote the chords together.
 It is one of May's favourite songs.
 The entire band contributed lyrical and some musical ideas, and Mercury played piano as well as many synth tracks, using a Korg M1 and a Roland D-50.
+The Collector's Edition included an alternate version ("Original Take with John's Ending").